johntribbia/GettingandCleaningDataCourseProject/CodeBook.md

 ***
 ## Measurement Means
-### All measurement variables (66 in total) are the MEAN of a measurement for each subject_id and activity.
+### All measurement variables (66 in total) are the MEAN of a measurement for each subject_id and activity name.
 These are labeled with "AVG()" around the body of the variable name.
 All variables are floating point.
 ***
 * Average MEAN of Frequency Body Accelerometer along X,Y, and Z
 	+ AVG(fBodyAccelerometer-MEAN()-X)